 For the record, I used to write like “the rest.”
 I wrote the way successful authors do.
 Lots of text.
 The higher the word count, the better.

 Larger paragraphs…few pictures.

-Because, if you include a bunch of pictures in a short article, users think that there isn't a lot of value and will move on.
+Because if you include many pictures in a short article, users think that there isn't a lot of value and will move on.
 I gotta look like I know what I'm talking about!

 The trouble was my stuff didn't get read, and even when it was read, the comments weren't always positive.
 It was a problem, and the problem stemmed from my not understanding how to write effectively for the online medium.